 Our DSL team includes members of our senior leadership team.
-We also have a Deputy DSL (DDSL) within our staffing group.
+We also have Deputy DSLs (DDSL) within our staffing group.
 Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.
+At Applecroft School all our DSLS work closely together and share all safeguarding responsibilities.

 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary.
-They will also be available via mobile phone or email to the head account at other times during the school holidays and weekends if necessary. - When the DSL is absent, please contact school's Deputy DSL.
-James Taylor: via his school email account. - If the school's DSL and deputies are not available or cannot be reached, please contact other members of the SLT - Nicola Pinner and Claire Jacklin - In school holiday periods the DSL and DDSL will periodically check their emails.
-Urgent safeguarding requests or queries will be responded to as soon as possible.
-Staff are reminded that if the request is urgent, they should ring the referral in directly on 03001234043
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our Lead DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The Lead DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSLs will be available during school hours for staff to discuss any safeguarding concerns.
+DSLs are contactable outside of school hours when matters of support or a child protection matter arises. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via email. - When the Lead DSL is absent, please contact any of the school's Deputy DSL(s) see pages 1-2 of this policy for contact details. - The Lead DSL and deputies are expected to be contactable during school holiday periods and will ensure they check in at least weekly, and fortnightly during the summer holiday, to ensure that any safeguarding requests or queries are responded to as soon as possible i.e. s.17/s.47/MARAC/Court requests.

-The DSL will be given the time, funding, training, resources and support to:
+The Lead DSL will be given the time, funding, training, resources and support to: